data-integrations/datastream-delta-plugins/docs/datastream-cdcSource.md

 #### Multiple updates to the same row
 Events written by DataStream may arrive out of order.
 BigQuery plugin cannot sort the events if multiple events happened in the same milli-second to the same row.
 The consequence is that target database may apply those events in the order of receiving them.
 But such case is very rare becasue it only happens when multiple change events against the same row are committed in the same milli-second and DataStream write them out of order.

-Trouble Shooting
+Trouble Shooting changes got replicated with a high latency
 -----------
+The following issue occurs when you have incorrect redo log settings on your Oracle database:
-If you made some changes and didn't see them got replicated for quite long time.
-DataStream rely on archived Oracle redo log to stream changes, that means if the redo log was not rotated (archived) , the changes in that log could not be exposed.
-Make sure you have the correct configuration of redo log settings by following [Work with Oracle database redo log files](https://cloud.google.com/datastream/docs/work-with-oracle-database-redo-log-files)
+After you make some changes and don't see them got replicated for quite long time, or those changes get replicated with a high latency.
+To resolve this issue, make sure you have the correct configuration of redo log settings by following [Work with Oracle database redo log files](https://cloud.google.com/datastream/docs/work-with-oracle-database-redo-log-files).
+DataStream relies on archived Oracle redo log to stream changes, if the redo log was not rotated (archived) , the changes in that log could not be streamed.